-Our Head of Onboarding, Eli, helps our customers set goals and build a plan for their eCommerce quiz.
-Here are her top three tips for launching a successful quiz as an eCommerce business!
+Our Head of Onboarding, Eli, helps customers set goals and plan their eCommerce quiz.
+Here are her top three tips for guaranteeing your quiz's success!

-- Drive Additional Traffic to Your Quiz: Once your quiz is created, don’t wait for people to come to your site to find it.
-Share your quiz on your social platforms, create paid ads featuring your quiz, and find other outside opportunities to drive traffic to your site.
+- Drive Additional Traffic to Your Quiz: Don’t wait for people to come to your site to find your quiz.
+Share your quiz on social platforms, create paid ads, promote it to your email list, or find other opportunities to drive traffic to your quiz.

-- Consider a Soft Gate to Collect Emails and Incentivize Email Collection: If email acquisition is one of your goals, add a "soft gate" that makes providing the email address optional, then incentivize customers to share their email with a value add (e.g. 15% or free shipping).
+- Consider a Soft Gate to Collect Emails: If email acquisition is one of your goals, add a "soft gate" that makes providing the email address optional, then incentivize customers to share their email with a value add (e.g. 15% or free shipping).
 This will help you collect emails while preventing as much drop-off as possible.

 - Keep it Concise & Helpful for the Customer’s Need: Your quiz should be an experience that genuinely helps the users decide the best product for their individual needs.
-We’ve noticed best performance is when a quiz is condensed to no more than 10 pages (i.e. means 5-9 questions max + results page).
+We’ve noticed best performance when eCommerce quizzes are no more than 10 pages.

 10 eCommerce Quizzes We Love